-All printed campaign materials must include "Printed at SUBprint" logo on it.
-All posters must also include the supplied Elections Office online voting notice.
+All printed campaign materials must be printed at SUBprint and include "Printed at SUBprint" on it.
+All posters must also include the supplied Elections Office online voting logo.
 It is the responsibility of each candidate to ensure that this identification is present on the material before it is sent to the printer.
 Failure to include proper identification may result in the removal of these campaign materials.